Chevron buys Hess for $53 billion, 2nd buyout among major producers this month as oil prices surge

 Chevron said the deal will help to increase the amount of cash given back to shareholders.
 The company anticipates that in January it will be able to recommend boosting its first-quarter dividend by 8% to $1.63.
 This would still need board approval.
 The company also expects to increase stock buybacks by $2.5 billion to the top end of its guidance range of $20 billion per year once the transaction closes.

 Shares of Chevron Corp., based in San, Ramon, California, declined more than 2% before the opening bell Monday.
-The share of Hess Corp., based in New York City, rose slightly.
+Share of Hess Corp., based in New York City, fell slightly.